 Note that versions of StackState Agent prior to v2.16 support the Docker container runtime only.

 Install the OpenShift StackPack from the StackState UI StackPacks > Integrations screen.
-You will need to provide the following parameters:
+You will need to enter the following details:

 - OpenShift Cluster Name - A name to identify the cluster.
-This does not need to match the cluster name used in
+This doesn't need to match the cluster name used in

-kubeconfig, however, that is usually a good candidate for a unique name.
+kubeconfig, however, that's usually a good candidate for a unique name.

-If the Agent StackPack is not already installed, this will be automatically installed together with the OpenShift StackPack.
-This is required to work with the StackState Agent, which will need to be deployed on each node in the OpenShift cluster.
+If the Agent StackPack isn't already installed, this will be automatically installed together with the OpenShift StackPack.
+StackState requires the Agent StackPack to work with the StackState Agent, which will need to be deployed on each node in the OpenShift cluster.